chelsg7/groupProject1/README.md

 # groupProject1

-// REQUIREMENTS - MUST DO FOLLOWING
-- Use AT LEAST 2 APIS
+* ***Instructions:***

+ * Project Goal:

+   * Build Something Awesome

+ * Requirements:

+   - Must uses at least two APIs

-- AJAX to pull data
+   -  Must use AJAX to pull data

-- One NEW Library or Technology that we haven't discussed
+   - Must utilize at least one new library or technology that we haven’t discussed

-- Polished Front-End / UI
+   - Must have a polished frontend / UI

-- Good Quality Coding Standards ( indentation, scoping, naming)
+   - Must meet good quality coding standards (indentation, scoping, naming)

-- NOT use alerts, confirms, or prompts (look into modals)
+   - Must NOT use alerts, confirms, or prompts (look into modals!)

    - Must have some sort of repeating element (table, columns, etc)

    - Must use Bootstrap or Alternative CSS Framework

-- Must be Deployed (Github Pages)
+   - Must be Deployed (GitHub Pages or Firebase)

    - Must have User Input Validation

+ * Presentation Date:

+   - Two Weeks from Today

-- Must have PowerPoint and Presentation
+**Must have PowerPoint and good presentation**